ml-struct-bio/drgnai/README.md

 drgnai train your_outdir
 ```

-`drgnai` will save the outputs of training under `your_outdir/out/`.
-By default, at the end of training, `drgnai` will analyze the results from the last epoch.
+DRGN-AI will save the outputs of training under `your_outdir/out/`.
+By default, at the end of training, DRGN-AI will analyze the results from the last epoch.

 You can also run analyses on a particular training epoch instead of the last epoch.
 Outputs of each analysis will be stored under